mat3rial-dev/YYC-dev/README.md

 pip install ckanclient
 pip install appconfig
 ```
-* For whatever reason, I had to delete extra entries in namespace_packages
+* For whatever reason, I had to delete extra entries in namespace_packages of setup.py
 ```
 namespace_packages=['socrata', 'socrata.unplugged', 'socrata.unplugged.ckan']
 # has to be changed to